 Malawi Adoption Program Details:

-Malawi adoption is a wonderful program for families desiring to adopt children 18 months old and older.
-Children up to age 15 are available for adoption.
+Malawi adoption is a wonderful program for families desiring to adopt children 3 years and older.
 Children living in poverty and raised in institutional care often have both developmental and emotional needs.
 There are also children available for adoption that have minor and correctable to moderate and severe special needs.
 Children who would otherwise have little hope for a future can have a better life with the emotional and physical security that a loving family can offer, along with the availability of excellent medical care in the United States.

 ELIGIBILITY TO ADOPT

 Most loving, stable families qualify to adopt from Malawi.
 However, certain factors could keep you from adopting in general or from Malawi in particular, as each country has its own rules as to who can adopt.
-Malawi prefers adoptive families that have a connection to the country of Malawi.
+Malawi requires adoptive families to have a connection to the country of Malawi.
+This connection must be a continued connection and it is preferred that you have traveled to Malawi in the past.
 The orphanage requires that families must be Christian families who attend church regularly.
 Before applying, please consult with Nightlight regarding any sensitive issues that may apply to you, such as a divorce, a mental health issue, or a criminal history.

 - Make application to Nightlight Christian